harishaaram/NewsOptimism/README.md

 # NewsOptimism
-Comparative Analysis of various news media articles by quantifying how much of words are positive in the article.
+Comparative Analysis of various news media and quantify its postiveness based on the Linguistic choice of words in their articles.

 # Problem
 All around the world both good and bad happens, and we get to know only those that are exposed to us.
 And, that’s the primary responsibility of the media.
 But the bigger responsibility of these media houses is the way in which they express the content to the people.